-US stocks headed for big gains in 2016 despite early stumble
+US stocks notched big gains in 2016 despite an early stumble

 - Seattle's Franz Wassermann, 96, warns of chilling parallels with Nazi era | Jerry Large

-As of Thursday’s close, the Standard & Poor’s 500 index, the broadest measure of the stock market, was on track to end the year with a gain of 10 percent after an essentially flat finish in 2015.
-Including dividends, the total return was 12.5 percent.
-That means if you invested $1,000 in an S&P 500 index fund at the beginning of the year you’d wind up with $1,125 at the end of the year.
+The Standard & Poor’s 500 index, the broadest measure of the stock market, closed out the year with a gain of 9.5 percent after an essentially flat finish in 2015.

+Including dividends, the total return was 11.96 percent.
+That means if you invested $1,000 in an S&P 500 index fund at the beginning of the year you’d wind up with slightly less than $1,119.60 at the end of the year, after expenses.

-Other major market indexes were also on course to post solid gains.
-The Dow Jones industrial average was headed for a gain of 13.7 percent, a surge that had the 30-company average flirting with crossing the 20,000 mark.
-The Nasdaq composite was on track for an 8.5 percent gain.
+Other major market indexes also delivered solid gains.
+The Dow Jones industrial average gained 13.4 percent, a surge that briefly had the 30-company average flirting with crossing the 20,000 mark.
+The Nasdaq composite notched a 7.5 percent gain.

 Investors anticipate that smaller companies will benefit more from an improving U.S. economy than their larger rivals because they tend to do far more of their business domestically.
 They also have fewer ways to dodge taxes through overseas subsidiaries, so they’ll have more to gain if corporate taxes go down, and they’ll also have less to lose if trade frictions flare up.